|

 Goods-and-Services Tax (GST), to purchase and put into use the

-accounting software listed in the IRAS Accounting Software Register.
+accounting software listed in the IRAS Accounting Software

 Scope of scheme

-The assistance scheme defrays up to
+The assistance scheme

-per SME:
+capped at S$1,500 per SME:

-Accounting software listed in IRAS Accounting Software Register
+Accounting software listed in IRAS Accounting Software

-Installation/deployment of the accounting
+Installation/deployment of the

-software, and
+accounting software, and

-Training on the use of the accounting software.
+Training on the use of the

-The grant is on a reimbursement basis
+The grant is on a

-How to qualify and apply?
+How to qualify

-1.
+1. Your

-Your business must be registered or incorporated
+business must be registered or incorporated in Singapore with:

 o